mpavone/vCloudPy/docs/QuickstartGuide.md

 vCloudClient instance implements all the methods to work with VMWare vCloud.
 Anyway, before to call any method it is required to connect the proxy.
-The connection requires three parameters:
+The connection requires four parameters:

 *	user account: 	the account in VMWare vCloud DC
 *	password: 	the account's password